codewithhades/spring-boot-profiles/README.md

 ````bash
 mvn spring-boot:run -Dspring-boot.run.profiles=local
 ````

-Spring Boot will also load the [application.properties](src/main/resources/application.properties) as the base configuration.
+By passing a profile (or profiles) we will tell Spring Boot to load an _application-{profile}.properties_ on top of the default [application.properties](src/main/resources/application.properties).
+This means that you can override properties as you see fit depending on the profile.

+For instance by running this example with the profile _local_ you will inherit the properties from [application.properties](src/main/resources/application.properties) and load the ones in [application-local.properties](src/main/resources/application-local.properties) (which overrides in case of duplication)

+- _server.servlet.context-path=/app_ -> is inherited from default
+- _profile.message=Hello from default profile!_ -> is overridden by local properties
+- _server.port=8081_ -> is applied by local
+- _profile.message=Hello from local profile!_ -> overrides the default

-I hope you found this example useful!
+- I hope you found this example useful!

 :coffee: May Java be with you!